These are the different sections in ThoughtSpot:

-The help icon looks like two people.
 You can find information and support resources for ThoughtSpot here.
 There are short videos, a keyword reference, links to documentation, and other useful materials.
 You can also find the support contact information and software version number here.

 To learn more about this section, visit More help and support.